wisniewskikr/chrisblog-it-cloud/spring-cloud/event-driven/springcloud-eventdriven-kafka-bitnami/README.md

 * **Docker Compose**: Docker Compose is a tool for defining and running multi-container Docker applications using a simple YAML configuration file (docker-compose.yml).
 It allows you to specify services, networks, and volumes, enabling easy orchestration and management of containerized applications.
 * **Kubernetes**: Kubernetes is an open-source platform for automating the deployment, scaling, and management of containerized applications.
 It organizes containers into logical units called pods and helps ensure high availability, scalability, and efficient resource utilization.
 * **Kind**: Kubernetes Kind (Kubernetes IN Docker) is a tool for running Kubernetes clusters locally using Docker containers.
 It allows developers to easily create and manage multi-node Kubernetes clusters for testing and development purposes in a lightweight environment.
+* **Microservice**: A microservice is a small, independently deployable service that focuses on performing a specific business function.
+It operates as part of a larger system and communicates with other microservices via lightweight protocols, such as HTTP or messaging queues, typically in a loosely coupled architecture.
+* **Spring Cloud**: Spring Cloud is a framework within the Spring ecosystem that provides tools and solutions for building distributed systems and microservices.
+It simplifies the development of cloud-native applications by offering features such as service discovery, configuration management, load balancing, circuit breakers, distributed tracing, and API gateways.
+It integrates seamlessly with popular cloud platforms and services, enabling developers to focus on business logic while handling the complexities of distributed systems.

 USAGES